GC-public-learning/Commander/README.md

 <br/>&emsp;&emsp;- code -r Commander (open in existing window)

 ### Preparation
-delete the forecast controler file
+delete the forecast controller file
 <br/>delete the model class weatherforecast.cs to

 ## 1) Setup the 2 "GET" requests, create 1st controller with route and fake data to retrieve